Stillman's Run Battle Site: History

 The Battle of Stillman's Run occurred on May 14, 1832.
 The battle was named for Major Isaiah Stillman and his detachment of 275 Illinois militia which fled in a panic from a large number of Sauk warriors.
 According to witness statements, the militia may have been outnumbered two to one.
-The engagement was the first battle of the 1832 Black Hawk War which had ignited after Black Hawk crossed the Mississippi River into Illinois with his "British Band" of Sauk and Fox.
+The engagement was the first battle of the 1832 Black Hawk War which had ignited after Black Hawk crossed the Mississippi River into Illinois with his "British Band" of Sauk and Meskwaki.
 During the engagement 12 militia men were killed while making a stand on a small hill.
 The rest of the militia fled back to Dixon's Ferry where they spread news of a terrible slaughter at Stillman's Run.
-The number of Sauk and Fox killed in the engagement is largely unknown.
+The number of Sauk and Meskwaki killed in the engagement is largely unknown.
 Black Hawk is quoted as saying at least three and maybe as many as five of his warriors were killed.